Better with Bonair

 About the Artist

 Chrissy graduated from San Diego State University as a TV and Film Major.
 She moved to Los Angeles to pursue a career in film and cinematography.
 Throughout eight years in Los Angeles, she worked with companies such as National Geographic, CBS Television, Time/Warner, People Magazine, American Red Cross, United Way, and PBS.
-Chrissy is currently living in Wilmington, NC with her two daughters Annie and Lily, and their many four-legged rescue companions (animal to human ratio is a bit off in the Marsh household).
-Annie, Chrissy’s oldest daughter, shares a passion for music like Chrissy’s sister, Tracy, and attends Berklee College of Music in Boston.
-Her youngest daughter, Lily, is taking after her mom and is majoring in The Business of Creative Enterprise at Emerson College in Boston.
-Both girls help Chrissy with creating new cards and assisting in the office as needed when they come home.
+Chrissy is currently living in Wilmington, NC with her many four-legged rescue companions (animal to human ratio is a bit off in Chrissy’s household).
+Annie, her oldest daughter, is taking after Chrissy’s sister, Tracy, and is a recording artist and actress.
+Lily, her youngest daughter, is attending college in Boston, majoring in the Business of Creative Enterprise.
+Both daughters and Chrissy’s mom, Annella, continuously help Chrissy with creating new cards, and all have been pictured in many of Bonair’s cards throughout the years.

 Annie, Lily & Chrissy;